 ESL Carousel Autoplay

-that provides autoplay functionality.
+The esl-carousel-autoplay is a custom attribute (plugin/mixin) for ESLCarousel that provides autoplay functionality.
 It lets the carousel automatically navigate between slides on a timed cycle, issuing a navigation command at each interval.
-Attach the plugin directly on the esl-carousel
+Attach the plugin directly on the esl-carousel element (it will self‑remove if applied elsewhere).
+The plugin supports ESL media rule syntax, enabling responsive configuration.
+Features include: hover/focus pause, simple enable/disable controls, progress helper, and per‑slide timeout overrides.

 Configuration

-attribute value (plugin config system).
-Supports ESL media rule syntax (either unified arrow syntax or tuple form bound to the carousel media
+The only configuration source is the esl-carousel-autoplay attribute value (plugin config system).
+Supports ESL media rule syntax (either unified arrow syntax or tuple form bound to the carousel media attribute).

 Configuration properties:

-– globally disable the plugin Defaults to10s
+none– globally disable the plugin Defaults to10sif omitted.

 Public properties / state